 In principle, I should leave an unstitched hole now so I would be able to turn the hat right side out, but I prefer to make the stitch all over.

 Now I press the seam open.

-And only after that I rip a small hole in the seams for turning.
-Why I did that?
+And only after that do I rip a small hole in the seams for turning.
+Why I did do that?
 Because now it’s very easy to see how much I need to turn in the seam allowances so they are equal and nice.
-I can see the folds and the holes from the needle and that’s are the lines for turning it in.
+I can see the folds and the holes from the needle and that are the lines for turning it in.

 This can be sewn by hand – I use a stitch called invisible stitch, and after you are done it’s really invisible if you did it correctly.